-Greater Twin Cities United Way, Star Tribune and U.S. Bank have teamed up for the fifth year to sponsor this annual essay contest that gives children a chance to write about how they LIVE UNITED and make a positive impact in our community.
+Greater Twin Cities United Way, Star Tribune and U.S. Bank have teamed up for the sixth year to sponsor this annual essay contest that gives children a chance to write about how they LIVE UNITED and make a positive impact in our community.

 Teachers, parents and community leaders are encouraged to invite students to participate in the contest.
 Essays should be concise, inspirational and, most important, personal.